w3c/mathml-core/docs/explainer.md

 ### What is MathML-Core?

 MathML Core is an attempt to create a minimal version of MathML that is well aligned with the modern web platform.
-It aims to resolve long-standing issues with the split evolution of philosophies between MathML specifications and the larger web platform and create a well-defined starting point based on what is currently widely implemented and increase testability and interoperability.
+It aims to resolve long-standing issues with the split evolution of philosophies between MathML specifications and the larger web platform.
+As part of this aim, MathML Core creates a well-defined starting point based on what is currently widely implemented.
+By creating a minimal version of MathML, MathML Core has an increased focus on testability and interoperability.

 ####   The elements of MathML-Core